varuns23/phoJetAnalysis/README.md

 git cms-init

 git cms-init
-git cms-merge-topic cms-egamma:EgammaID_1023 #if you want the V2 IDs, otherwise skip git cms-merge-topic cms-egamma:EgammaPostRecoTools #just adds in an extra file to have a setup function to make things easier
+git cms-merge-topic cms-egamma:EgammaPostRecoTools #just adds in an extra file to have a setup function to make things easier

 #For 2018 data-taking